What therapy looks like

 Professional Standards and Registration

-I am an ACA Level 2 registered counsellor, committed to best practice and national standards in counselling.
+I am an Australian Counselling (ACA) registered counsellor, committed to best practice under the new national standards for counselling.

 No Therapist Works Alone